GerbilSoft/rvthtool/README.md

 * GameCube: Not encrypted.
 * Wii: May be encrypted using the RVT-R debug key, or not encrypted.

-Wii disc images encrypted using the RVT-R debug key are playable on the [Dolphin emulator](https://dolphin-emu.org/) with no changes.
+Debug-signed Wii disc images (with and without encryption) are playable on the [Dolphin emulator](https://dolphin-emu.org/) with no changes.
 They can also be used on retail consoles with a USB loader if the image is re-encrypted and fakesigned using the retail encryption key.

-Unencrypted Wii disc images are not currently usable on Dolphin or retail consoles.
-I have been working on adding unencrypted image support to Dolphin but have not been successful yet.

 ### Note about Debug IOS